EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/WitchAndHunter/Zullie.md

 ## Zullie, the Witch
-Zullie is a 58 year old 4'7 woman with short dark red hair...
+Zullie is a 58 year old 4'7 woman with short dark red hair, a emaciated physique and slitted emerald green eyes.
+She dawns a black dress and a dark green hooded cape.

 ### Character Trais
 The following are Zullie's Personality, Ideals, Bonds and Flaws: